Smithsonian/cheby_checker/cheby_checker/README.md

 # To Do

-- Edit sifter to use the stand-along obs_pos for figuring out where observaties are, and remove the duplicated code from sifter_precalc.py [MA]
+- Edit sifter to use the stand-alone obs_pos for figuring out where observatories are, and remove the duplicated code from sifter_precalc.py [MA]

 - Develop tests for the many many functionalities within orbit_cheby [MA/MJP]